Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/MassProvisioning/README.md

 - We create a company (for a specific school)
 - We create a company admin (the responsible of teachers and students)

-Using the Company Admin createD just before:
+Using the Company Admin created just before:
 - We create teachers
 - We create students